orblivion/ntfy/.sandstorm/metadata/description.md

 # Help out

 Any feedback would be great!
-In particular, if you'de like to report which apps or integrations work or don't work, that would be great.
+In particular, if you'd like to report which apps or integrations work or don't work, that would be great.

 Also, if you're interested in helping to translate the Sandstorm-specific text that has been added, please reach out!